openstack-infra/zuul/doc/source/user/config.rst

 participates in a pipeline.

-Multiple project definitions may appear for the same project (for example, in a central :term:`config projects <config-project>` as wall as in a repo's own ``.zuul.yaml``).
+Multiple project definitions may appear for the same project (for example, in a central :term:`config projects <config-project>` as well as in a repo's own ``.zuul.yaml``).
 In this case, all of the project definitions are combined (the jobs listed in all of the definitions will be run).